 Do you know who’s going to pay for what at your wedding?
 Traditionally, the bride’s family picks up the tab, but with the average cost of a wedding skyrocketing and more couples getting married later in life, these traditional roles are far from set in stone.

-Our biggest piece of advice for couples who are just beginning their wedding planning journey is to figure out their wedding budget and w ho is paying for what.
+Our biggest piece of advice for couples who are just beginning their wedding planning journey is to figure out their wedding budget and who is paying for what.
 You should know how much money you have to spend before you go spending it.
-So we wanted to create this handy guide for you to help illustrate and identify who pays for what aspects of the wedding day.
-We hope you find it helpful!

 What The Bride’s Family Traditionally Pays For